tgra/Linked-Art/README.md

 The aim is to demonstrate how easy it is to transform collections data to Linked Art JSON-LD.

 ## How
-The `Linked Art Transformation Exemplar` is in the form of collection of interactive documented code, as [Jupyter notebooks](https://jupyter.org).
+The `Transformation` exemplar is in the form of collection of interactive documented code, as [Jupyter notebooks](https://jupyter.org).

 ---
 ## How to view Jupyter Notebooks